Registration for English courses

 I have never attended an English course at the SPZ.
 What should I do?

-Before you can register for courses, you must complete our online placement test.
-You will not be able to submit the registration form without having done the test.
+Before you can register for a course, you must complete our online placement test.
+Registration is not possible without a test result.

 I have already attended a course.
 Do I need to repeat the placement test?

 If you passed the course you attended, you will be able to take more courses at your current level.
 You will not have to repeat the placement test.
-If you took your last course before SS 2022, you will have to take the placement test again.
+If you took your last course before WS 2022-23, you will have to take the placement test again.

 I have just completed a course.
 Do I automatically move up to the next level?